Nisha Desai Biswal: Career

 After briefly working in public relations, Biswal became an overseas delegate for the American Red Cross, serving in Armenia, Azerbaijan and Georgia.
 Biswal served as Assistant Administrator for Asia at the U.S. Agency for International Development (USAID), overseeing US development assistance programs and policies for the Asia-Pacific region.
 She also spent over a decade on Capitol Hill, working as staff director for State and Foreign Operations Subcommittee in House Appropriations Committee and as professional staff for the Foreign Affairs Committee in the House of Representatives.

 She was nominated for the post of Assistant Secretary of State for South and Central Asia by President Barack Obama on July 19, 2013.
 Most recently, Biswal was senior advisor for Albright Stonebridge Group, a global business strategy firm.
 At ASG, she worked with the India & South Asia practice.
 Since 2011, Biswal has served as a member of the Congressional-Executive Commission on China.

+On March 30, 2023, Biswal was nominated by President Joe Biden to be the first Deputy CEO of the U.S. International Development Finance Corporation.
+Her nomination was confirmed by the senate on July 27, 2023 and she was sworn in on August 14, 2023.

 Personal life

 Nisha Desai Biswal is an Indian American of Gujarati descent.
-Biswal lives in Washington D.C. with her husband, two daughters and their Aussiedoodle puppy, Izzy.
+Biswal lives in Washington, D.C., with her husband and two daughters.